simonbosman/simonbosman.github.io/_posts/2018-11-29-GRAPH-sample.md

 ---

 I am implementing a Graph solution for syncing office 365 groups in Azure AD.
 First of all you should be authenticated.
+We are using OAuth 2.0 for that.

 ![](https://developer.microsoft.com/en-us/graph/blogs/wp-content/uploads/2018/11/30DaysMSGraph_Day8_Source-768x399.png)

-Here is very useful blog to get you up and running;-)
+Here is very useful blog to get you up and running :metal

 [https://developer.microsoft.com/en-us/graph/blogs/announcing-30-days-of-microsoft-graph-blog-series/#](https://developer.microsoft.com/en-us/graph/blogs/announcing-30-days-of-microsoft-graph-blog-series/# "Microsoft Graph")

-I have made a little dot.net core console app for getting the office 365 groups from Azure AD.
+I have made a little .NET Core console app for getting the Office 365 groups from Azure AD.
 I have put everything in one file for readability.

 ----------